 Fresno State is committed to providing campus community members equal opportunity in educational programs, employment, and access to institutional programs and activities in accordance with the Americans with Disabilities Act of 1990, the ADA Amendments Act of 2008, Sections 504 and 508 of the Rehabilitation Act of 1973, and Title 24 of the California Code of Regulations.

-Fresno State and its representatives provide access to services, classes, and programs in an equitable manner, and do not discriminate on the basis of race, ethnicity, color, national origin, gender, gender identity, gender expression, age, marital status, religion, genetic information, sex, sexual orientation, pregnancy, mental or physical disability, medical condition, special disabled veteran status, Vietnam-era veteran status or other covered veteran status, because an individual is perceived to have one or more of the foregoing characteristics, or based on his or her association with a person or group with one or more of these actual or perceived characteristics.
+Fresno State and its representatives provide access to services, classes, and programs in an equitable manner, and do not discriminate on the basis of race, ethnicity, color, national origin, gender, gender identity, gender expression, age, marital status, religion, genetic information, sex, sexual orientation, pregnancy, mental or physical disability, medical condition, special disabled veteran status, Vietnam-era veteran status or other covered veteran status, because an individual is perceived to have one or more of the foregoing characteristics, or based on their association with a person or group with one or more of these actual or perceived characteristics.

 In accordance with federal and state law, as well as the California State University systemwide policies promulgated by the Board of Trustees, Fresno State establishes administrative procedures that ensure all members of the campus community can present complaints regarding alleged violations of this policy and other related University policies prohibiting discrimination, harassment and retaliation, including their right to have their complaints heard in accordance with Title 5 regulations and those of other agencies that administer state and federal laws regarding nondiscrimination.